-5.12 Much of the new housing in Harbury village already has planning permission.
-This will help to meet the housing requirement set for the Category 1 Service Villages in the Core Strategy.
-Committed new housing and possible future new development will also help to meet the various housing needs that have been identified in the neighbourhood plan area: the need for housing for older people and housing for young families.
+- 5.11 Much of the new housing in Harbury village already has planning permission.
+Some of this will meet the various needs that have been identified in the neighbourhood plan area: the need for housing for older people and housing for young families.
 We recognize that such needs change over time, and may change between now and 2031.
-Therefore, when planning permission is sought the parish council, working with landowners, developers, and the local planning authority will seek to ensure that a range and type of houses is provided to meet the needs of existing and future residents.
+Therefore, when planning permission is sought the parish council, working with landowners, developers, and the local planning authority will seek to ensure identified needs are met. - 5.12 Data from the most recent Harbury Housing Needs Survey 2011 revealed the following: